AnonyClown/AnonoiClown/README.md

 🏛️ Dankook univ / 💻 Computer Engineering<p>

 🙌 Hi!
 I am working as an information security expert.
-Sometimes I like to write automation scripts!
+<br>Sometimes I like to write automation scripts!
 Because I hate being bothered.

 I like climbing and I like to play games.🧗‍♂️🎮
 <br>I want to study more deeply in the field of information security!